 To develop a deeper grounding

 This list provides a historical and foundational introduction to the broader internationalisation of higher education, which is an important foundation for understanding research with international students.
 It is intended to provide a strong underpinning for understanding where the field started and how it has developed over time.
+Please contact us if you have a paper you would like to have added to this repository.

 Buckner, E., & Stein, S. (2020).
 What counts as internationalization?
 Deconstructing the internationalization imperative.
 Journal of Studies in International Education, 24(2), 151–166. https://doi.org/10.1177/1028315319829878

 Knight, J. (2004).
-Internationalization remodeled: Definition, approaches, and rationales.
+Internationalization Remodeled: Definition, Approaches, and Rationales.
 Journal of Studies in International Education, 8(1), 5-31. https://doi.org/10.1177/1028315303260832

 Beck, K. (2012).
 Globalization/s: Reproduction and resistance in the internationalization of higher education.
 Canadian Journal of Education, 35(3), 133-148. https://www.jstor.org/stable/canajeducrevucan.35.3.133